stiandre/sdhash-integration/README.md

 sdhash-jni
 ==========

-This is a modified version of the sdhash tool (http://roussev.net/sdhash/sdhash.html) with support for JNI.
+This is a modified version of sdhash 2.3 (http://roussev.net/sdhash/sdhash.html) with support for JNI.

 ### Building :